mleprince018/databricks-certifications/SparkConcepts-Architecture.md

     - Stage 1: "1-read, 2-select, 3-filter, 4A-groupBy, shuffle-write, shuffle-read, 4B-groupBy"
     - Stage 2: "**cache-read**, 5-filter, 6-write"

-- during (C) of execution - job is broken up into stages and it needs to be planned:
-  - Example Lineage: 1-read, 2-select, 3-filter, 4-groupBy, 5-filter, 6-write
   - **Narrow transformations/dependencies** (select, filter, cast, coalesce, map, union, joins when inputs are co-partitioned): when data required to compute records in a single partition that exist in at least one partition of the parent RDD -
   - **Wide transformations/dependencies** ( distinct, groupBy, sort, repartitioning, join w/ inputs not co-partitioned): come from many partitions of the parent RDD
   - Marc's definition: when a function execution occurs on an input partition (parent RDD), the partition results (child RDD) can be pieces/subsets of the input partition (parent RDD) **narrow** OR pieces/subsets of MULTIPLE partitions **wide**